DaveBackus/Data_Bootcamp/README.md

 [Session 2](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Notes/mini_class2.pdf) |
 [Session 3](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Notes/mini_class3.pdf).

 The code files are imbedded, and also posted on the Code directory.

+One thing we'd change: use
+[these instructions](https://docs.google.com/document/d/1kvZAEEh4MqpWfVuW1eW3lBvsS2yKEJXtzAkOZSrtd5s/edit?usp=sharing)
-One thing we'd change: use [these instructions](https://docs.google.com/document/d/1kvZAEEh4MqpWfVuW1eW3lBvsS2yKEJXtzAkOZSrtd5s/edit?usp=sharing) to download, install, and run the Anaconda distribution of Python.
+to download, install, and run the Anaconda distribution of Python.
+The new version is the most user-friendly distribution of Python we've seen.

 **Suggestions welcome.**  Post them at the "Issues" link to the right (look for the exclamation point in a circle) or email Dave Backus at NYU:  db3@nyu.edu.
 Thanks in advance.